sunilsoni/interviewnotes/Java/basic/java8.md

 - **Arrow-token**: It is used to link arguments-list and body of expression.
 - **Body:** It contains expressions and statements for the lambda expression.

+A lambda expression consists of a list of parameters and a body separated by an arrow (->).
+The list of parameters is declared the same way as the list of parameters for methods.
+The list of parameters is enclosed in parentheses, as is done for methods.
+The body of a lambda expression is a block of code enclosed in braces.
+Like a method’s body, the body of a lambda expression may declare local variables; use statements including break, continue, and return; throw exceptions, etc. Unlike a method, a lambda expression does not have the following four parts:

+• A lambda expression does not have a name. • A lambda expression does not have a return type.
+It is inferred by the compiler from the context of its use and from its body. • A lambda expression does not have a throws clause.
+It is inferred from the context of its use and its body. • A lambda expression cannot declare type parameters.
+That is, a lambda expression cannot be generic.

+Examples of Lambda Expressions and Equivalent Methods

 Java Lambda Expression Syntax :
 -------------------------------